swvincent/BibleUtil/README.md

+This is experimental.
+Get the original here: https://github.com/D-Haven/BibleUtilities

 # Bible Utilities

 Bible Utilities currently has tools to scan free text for scripture references, and to consolidate the list of references it finds